laurci/kubernate/docs/basics/intro.md

 ## Kubernate scripts

 You can use Kubernate in any node (>=14.x) runtime, you can use `ts-node` to run the program or you can use `tsc` to compile the program to JavaScript and then run it with node.
-You can even bundle the project using somthing like `Webpack` or `Rollup`.
+You can even bundle the project using something like `Webpack` or `Rollup`.
 It is also compatible with `esbuild`.
 The output can be published on NPM and other packages can use it.
 Kubernate also supports `yarn pnp` and works well with `yarn link` and `yarn workspaces`, so you can finally mono-repo your infra as code :)

 A kubernate script can also be run using the `kubernate` command.
 You can define scripts in the [`.kubernaterc`](/basics/kubernaterc) file and then run them with `kubernate <script-name>` while in the project directory.
 Every script **must** export a **default** function that must return a `Promise`.
 Checkout [this](/getting-started.html#explore-the-created-project) for an example.